Angry Birds (video game): Gameplay

-There are several different types of birds used in the game, distinguished by their color and shape.
-In the earliest levels only the basic red cardinal whose name is Red is available.
+There are several different types of birds used in the game, each distinguished by their color and shape.
+In the first levels, only the basic desert cardinal—whose name is Red—is available.
 As the player advances through the game additional types of birds become available.
-Some birds are effective against particular materials, and some have special abilities that may be activated by the player while the bird is airborne.
-For example, Chuck, a canary speeds up; Bomb, a loon explodes, hence the name; a bluebird named Jay fragments from his siblings, Jake and Jim; a Leghorn hen called Matilda can drop an explosive egg-shaped projectile; a galah named Stella can trap objects in bubbles; Hal, an emerald toucanet boomerangs back; a giant cardinal named Terence, appears and functions similarly to Red, but deals more damage than his smaller counterpart; and a Jamaican oriole named Bubbles expands and inflates.
+Some birds are effective against particular materials, and some have special abilities that may be activated by the player during the bird's flight; Chuck can rapidly speed up, Bomb can explode, the Blues can fragment into three with the help of his identical siblings, Matilda can drop an explosive egg-shaped projectile, Stella can trap objects with bubbles, Hal can open his beak to boomerang back, Terence functions similarly to Red but deals much more damage than his smaller counterpart, and Bubbles can expand and inflate.
 The pigs also vary, with hardiness relative to their size.
 Small pigs are weaker and are easily vanquished by direct hits or by debris from the damaged structures, while larger pigs are able to withstand more damage before succumbing to defeat.
-In addition, some pigs wear hats or armor, making them even more resistant to damage.
+In addition, some pigs wear headgear or armour, making them even more resistant to damage.

 Each level starts with the quantity, types, and firing order of birds predetermined.
-If all of the pigs are eliminated after the last bird is launched, the level is cleared and the next level is unlocked.
-If all of the birds run out and the pigs are not defeated, the level is failed and must be repeated.
-Points are scored for each pig defeated as well as for damage to, or destruction of, structures, and hefty bonus points are awarded for any unused birds.
+If all of the birds run out and the pigs are not defeated or are still shown on-screen, the level is failed and must be repeated, but if all of the pigs are eliminated after the last bird is launched, the level is instead cleared and the next level is unlocked.
+Points are scored for each pig defeated as well as for damage to, or destruction of, structures, and hefty bonus points are awarded for any unused birds; each unused bird grants 10,000 points.
 Upon completing each level, players can receive up to three stars depending on the score received.
-Players are encouraged to repeat any previously beaten levels in which the full three stars weren't awarded in order to fully master them and earn the full three star rating.
+Players are encouraged to repeat any previously beaten levels in which all three stars were not awarded at first in order to fully master them and earn the full three star score.